toolworks-dev/trusty-notes/PRIVACY.md

 - Communication with our servers uses HTTPS encryption
 - Notes are signed using ECDSA to verify authenticity
 - Server access is restricted and monitored
-- We implement regular security audits and updates
+- We implement regular updates

 ## Data Sharing
 We do not share your data with third parties.
 Your encrypted notes are only: